-and throughout its duration.
+The equable and active days correspond to the ascent and summit of the vital wave 1; the others to the decline and ebb, that is to say, in the two days before the menstrual discharge and throughout its duration.
 Also, often during the trough of the wave, especially when the slackening of vital processes is strongly marked.

-Physically, these times are characterised by a lesser degree of bodily endurance, activity and dexterity; a tendency to exhaustion and malaise.
-Any morbid symptoms, otherwise latent, become conspicuous, and there is greater liability to infections.
+Physically, these times are characterised by a lesser degree of bodily endurance, activity and dexterity; a tendency to exhaustion and malaise.2 Any morbid symptoms, otherwise latent, become conspicuous, and there is greater liability to infections.
 Psychically, in many women, the symptoms are even more obvious.
-Many who are otherwise vigorous and buovant, feel depressed and apathetic; others again are excessively irritable and excitable.
+Many who are otherwise vigorous and buoyant, feel depressed and apathetic; others again are excessively irritable and excitable.
 Temper, hypersensitiveness, caprice, resentment, rapid changes of mood, liability to take offence unnecessarily appear, in women who are otherwise very free from these manifestations.
 These moods must be generally regarded as entirely normal, but they may also be accentuated to a dangerous degree or become positively morbid.
 Both the woman herself, her doctor, and her husband must take account of these bodily and psychic fluctuations, for they demand all possible selfcontrol, tact, and mutual conjugal love.

-Women, in the recurrent struggle with themselves which they must go through at such times, should never lose sight of the double need of taking care of themselves, physically as much as possible, and avoiding all needless exertion and strain, while at the same time resolutely mastering their tongues and tempers, for painful difficulties and dangers may arise if they "let themselves go."
+Women, in the recurrent struggle with themselves which they must go through at such times, should never lose sight of the double need of taking care of themselves, physically as much as possible. and avoiding all needless exertion and strain, while at the same time resolutely mastering their tongues and tempers, for painful difficulties and dangers may arise if they "let themselves go."

 And they may profitably bear in mind the underlying, unconscious physical cause of their psychic depression or irritability.
-When life appears unbearably dull or hard, the world hideous, and her fellow-beings hateful-or when she believes herself slighted, and is tempted to attack those she loves-let her call up the picture of the rhythmic ebb and flow, to which her life is attuned, and then she can smile a little and dismiss gloom and bitterness with the thought: "presently I shall see it in quite a different light."
+When life appears unbearably dull or hard, the world hideous, and her fellowbeings hateful-or when she believes herself slighted, and is tempted to attack those she loves-let her call up the picture of the rhythmic ebb and flow, to which her life is attuned, and then she can smile a little and dismiss gloom and bitterness with the thought: "presently I shall see it in quite a different light."

 Yes-these are very difficult days for women.
-They are "upset about nothing."
-But they can prove their dignity, their intelligence, and their love, by self-control.
+They are "upset